jspores237/JsTennisShop/README.md

 •  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.
+//Lines 82-92 Part.java: Getters and setters for MinInv and MavInv (both set with 0 as minimum)
+//Lines 38-51 Part.java: Constructors with minInv and maxInv added.
+//BootStrapData.java: Adds setters for minInv and maxInv for each part (in the part initialization).
+//Lines 26 & 27 OutsourcedPartForm.html: Allows users to specify min and max inventory levels for parts.
+//Lines 26 & 27 InhousePartForm.html: Allows users to specify min and max inventory levels for parts.
+//Changed database file name to J'sTennisShop.db.
+Went to application.properties and changed database name accordingly.
+//Lines 100 & 101 Parts.java: Method to ensure inventory levels for parts are between min and max.
+//InhousePartController.java and OutsourcedPartController.java created.
+Controller maps and handles POST requests for creating and updating InhousePart objects.
+Validates inventory is between min and max values.
+Uses BindingResult to manage validation errors (outputs message to user if bad input).
+Saves valid InhousePart objects to database.
+//InhousePartForm.html:
+//OutsourcedPartForm.html:

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.